snaka/raycast-lgtmeow/README.md

 2. Open Raycast and search for "LGTMeow".
 3. Select an image from the list to copy its Markdown link.
 4. Paste the link where you want to use the LGTM image.

+**Note:** Even after stopping `npm run dev` with `Ctrl` + `C`, the command will remain available in Raycast.

+## Disclaimer

+This extension is not affiliated with or endorsed by LGTMeow.
+It is an unofficial project created by an independent developer.
+Please use it responsibly and at your own risk.